English words of Greek origin: Latin-based orthography

 These conventions, which originally reflected pronunciation, have carried over into English and other languages with historical orthography, like French.
 They make it possible to recognize words of Greek origin, and give hints as to their pronunciation and inflection.

+Digraphs and diphthongs

 The romanization of some digraphs is rendered in various ways in English.
 The diphthongs αι and οι may be spelled in three different ways in English: